Mclevesluna/Dynamic-programming-for-reduced-energy-consumption/README.md

 ## Body of Research

-### The Process Behind the Problem Definition
-Before selecting the final problem statement, I led the group in conducting in-depth research and brainstorming sessions on potential problems to address to contribute to less climate change.
-The following list contains all the other ideas we discussed as a team:
-- Create a tool for sustainable farming to reduce pollution from the agroindustry.
-- Create a system to assign/limit energy to reduce energy use and light pollution in Canary Wharf.
-- Reduce the harm of AI by proposing a clean data center (reducing the amount of energy used).
-- Using AI/ML to reduce the carbon footprint of the fashion or construction industry.
-- Use hardware to simulate electronic vehicle charging and reduce the energy being utilized.

 ### Research and Realisation
 While researching, we encountered a lot of information on the sustainability of electronic vehicles being less promising than expected, so we decided to tackle this problem.
 Our main insight was discovering that more renewable energy does not necessarily mean less carbon emissions because this reduction depends on the grid the energy is interacting with, not the source of the energy itself.
 That notion of a “clean” energy not being as clean as we might think led us to formulate our next hypothesis: If EVs in the UK are being charged on a grid heavily reliant on fossil fuels, then we are not even using renewable energy.